 We currently serve grades 2 through 8.

 Yes.
-These are a big part of our multisensory curriculum, as they give our students a chance to apply concepts from core academics in other contexts.
-This year, we have Speech/Debate, Art, Drama, Cooking, Gardening, Guidance, and Technology.
-Once a month we also have Clubs Day, featuring Bricks 4 Kids (STEM-based Legos), MindLab (puzzles), Soccer, Yoga, and Art.
+These are a big part of our multisensory curriculum, as they give students a chance to apply core academics lessons in other contexts.
+This year, we have LionWorks Entrepreneurship, Broadcasting, Music, Art, Drama, Cooking, Gardening, Sign Language, P.E., and Technology/Keyboarding.

--Regularly assess students for Reading, Language, and Math levels, then sort them into classes (for subjects) by ability, teach the curriculum to mastery, then bump them to the next level when they are ready
+-Regularly assess students for Reading, Language, and Math levels, then sort them into classes by ability, teach the curriculum to mastery, then bump them to the next level when they are ready

 -Allow extra time for assessments